partyfavorphoto/XMRT-Ecosystem/xmrt_apps/xmrt_mobile_mining_optimizer_README.md

 ## Open Source Components

 - TensorFlow or PyTorch for AI model training
-- Flask or FastAPI for backend API services
+- Flask or FastAPI for building APIs
-- React Native for cross-platform mobile development
+- Docker for containerization
-- Web3.js for blockchain interactions
+- Rust standard libraries for performance optimization
-- Rust libraries for cryptographic functions
+- LibP2P for decentralized communication

 ## Installation